Listen to this post or read below:

-Thus it shouldn’t be surprising that so many choose to stay silent about their histories of sexual trauma.
+Thus it shouldn’t be surprising that so many choose to stay silent about their histories of sexual abuse.
 And yet silence can be its own punishment, particularly when suppressing one’s history contributes to mental illness, which also throughout history has been a common outcome of sexual trauma.
-Inuit/Eskimos called the madness caused by sexual abuse moth craziness.1 The sufferer, distracted by persecutory memories and escapist fantasies, is much like a moth obsessed with a flame that singes its wings, if not causing its own demise.
+Inuit/Eskimos called the madness caused by sexual abuse moth craziness.1 Distracted by persecutory memories and escapist fantasies, the survivor is much like a moth obsessed with a flame that singes its wings, if not causing its own demise.

 Nearly two decades ago, when I sought psychotherapy because I was overwhelmed by flashbacks of early life sexual abuse, I was sure I was going crazy.
 Until then, I thought flashbacks only happened to war veterans.
 However, I did know women were regularly threatened with further victimization following sexual trauma, or devalued once their histories became public, including being blamed for what happened.
 This was common knowledge, even if it wasn’t often spoken about.

 But the social consequences of sharing my history were immaterial at that time.
 I had lost control of my mind and could barely hold a thought.
 A memory had broken through, and like a movie that played continuously, the events of a childhood molestation stayed in my mind’s eye, which not even sleep could eradicate.
 And while the rational part of me knew I was safe, I nevertheless felt great fear — the fear of the child who had been threatened with abandonment if she ever told.